GoPro Hero8 Black review: The best gets better

 Is there a better alternative?

 No. While I do like the DJI Osmo Action’s wide screen and screw-on filters, the GoPro takes the cake everywhere else.
-There are certainly cheaper action cams (including others from GoPro), but the Hero8 Black is worth the premium, even just to never again have to wonder where you put that mounting frame before heading out for a session.
+There are certainly cheaper action cams (including others from GoPro), but the Hero8 Black is worth the premium.

 How long will it last?